Avaiga/taipy-doc/docs/manuals/cli/run.md

 - `--port`: specify the port of the data server to read from.
 - `--debug`: turn on debug mode on your data processing pipeline.

-In a standard Python CLI, your application arguments will conflict with Taipy supported arguments.
+In a standard Python CLI, your application arguments will conflict with Taipy arguments.
 Passing the host of your data server would also change the host of your Taipy application, which is not a good problem to have.

-To solve this problem, Taipy CLI provides the "external-args" subcommand to pass Taipy unsupported arguments to your application.
+To solve this problem, Taipy CLI provides the "external-args" subcommand to pass external arguments to your application.

 ```console
 $ taipy run main.py --port 8080 external-args --host data.server.com --port 2714 --debug
 ```

 In this example, your Taipy application will be started on *localhost:8080* with *debug* off since we do not specify `debug` parameter for Taipy.
 Meanwhile, your application will run with `debug` parameter and read data from *data.server.com:2714*.